Who we are

 What personal data we collect and why we collect it

-If visitors are ever allowed to leave comments on the site we will collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
+Now we actually have comments enabled, we’ve had to update this bit.
+So, if you leave a comment we will collect the data shown in the comments form (you know, the comment.
+And your name.
+The things you’re actually giving us) and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, the administrator would like to know how, as that’s not something which is enabled anywhere.
 However, you really should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website, which means it’d be really easy to turn up to one of the not-so-secret skate spots we (by which I mean I) film these things at.

 We might have one at some point.
 Currently we don’t.
 If a wild contact form has appeared and it doesn’t say anything about it here, then use that contact form to let us know.